-We conducted our limited review in accordance with the professional standards applicable in France.
+We conducted our review in accordance with professional standards applicable in France.

-A limited review of the interim financial information consists mainly of discussions with persons responsible for financial and accounting matters and applying analytical procedures.
-The inquiries for a limited review are less extensive than for an audit conducted in accordance with professional standards applicable in France.
-Consequently, the assurance that the financial statements, taken as a whole, are free from material misstatement obtained from a limited review is a moderate assurance, lower than that obtained from an audit.
+A review of interim financial information consists principally of making inquiries of persons responsible for financial and accounting matters and applying analytical procedures.
+A review is substantially less in scope than an audit conducted in accordance with professional standards applicable in France.
+Consequently, our assurance that the financial statements, taken as a whole, are free of material misstatement, obtained in the context of a limited review, is a moderate assurance, lower than that obtained in the context of an audit.

-Based on our limited review, we did not identify any material misstatements that could call into question, in accordance with IFRS as adopted by the European Union, the accuracy and consistency of the consolidated interim financial statements, and that the accompanying interim consolidated financial statements give a true and fair view of the assets and liabilities and of the financial position for the past semester as well as the income of the group of consolidated companies for the last six month-period.
+Based on our review, nothing has come to our attention that causes us to believe that the accompanying interim consolidated financial statements are not prepared, in all material respects, in accordance with IFRS as adopted by the European Union, and that they give a true and fair view of the assets and liabilities and of the financial position of the Group as of June 30, 2004 and of the results of its operations for the six months then ended.

-II - Specific verification
+Specific verification

-We also performed the verification of the information given in the half-year activity report commenting on the consolidated interim financial statements subject to our limited review.
+We have also verified the information given in the half-year management report on the consolidated financial statements subject to our review.

-We have no matters to report regarding the fair presentation of this information and its consistency with the consolidated interim financial statements.
+We have no matters to report as to its fair presentation and consistency with the interim consolidated financial statements.